 Each lawyer in a practice can choose to create their own attorney profile on LinkedIn.
 This flexibility allows them to create their own attorney branding and build professional networks for themselves.

 You can also create a company profile on LinkedIn.
 Doing so is a great idea if your target clients include other businesses.
 It's best to also make a separate company profile, especially if you're trying to attract other businesses and professionals.

 Both Facebook and LinkedIn are helpful if you want to increase brand recognition, perceived thought leadership, and follower engagement.
 They also allow you to introduce your law practice to new audiences.

-Blogging for Lawyers as a Law Firm Marketing Tool
+9. Blogging as a Law Firm Marketing Tool